 Deryk Shaw was Warden of Fair Isle Bird Observatory for more than 10 years, a post he relinquished once the future of the new Obs had been secured.
 He now lives on Fair with his wife and four children where he runs a croft and works as crew on the island's ferry, The Good Shepherd.
 His interest in natural history was instilled by his father at an early age who trained him as a bird ringer.
 Having graduated in zoology he undertook several short ornithological research contracts before moving to Fair Isle.

-The NorthLink ferry leaves Aberdeen at 1700 hours.
-Outside twin-berth cabins (for twin or single occupancy) are included in the cost of the holiday, as is dinner in the cafeteria.
-If you prefer to eat in the à la carte restaurant you can use your voucher in part payment.
+The NorthLink ferry leaves Aberdeen at 1900 hours.
+Outside twin-berth cabins (for twin or single occupancy) are included in the cost of the holiday, as are dinner and breakfast in the cafeteria.

 We'll have a full day to explore Unst – the island which has Britain's most northerly everything.
-We'll visit the National Nature Reserve which is the fabulous botanical site at the Keen of Hamar with its extraordinary geology as well as heading right up to the north of the island, stopping en route to drop in to the Heritage Centre and at a local shop for soup and sandwiches.
+We'll visit the National Nature Reserve which is the fabulous botanical site at the Keen of Hamar with its extraordinary geology where we'll be looking for the endemic Edmonston's Chickweed before heading right up to the north of the island, stopping en route to drop in to the Heritage Centre and at a local shop for soup and sandwiches.

-It's time to head leave Unst (and Phil) and head to Fair Isle where Deryk Shaw will be waiting to meet you - but not before we've spent a little time pottering round the island of Yell.
-In the late morning we take the ferry to Mainland where we'll have a quick lunch in a local pub before heading south to Tingwall, the airstrip from which inter island flights operate, for our departure for the most southerly of the Shetland Islands, Fair Isle.
-It's a 20 minute flight on an 8-seater islander aircraft (the group has to be split into two departures).
-On arrival we're met and driven to the famous Bird Observatory which was rebuilt a few years ago and which is at the same time both comfortable and relaxed.
+It's time to head leave Unst and head to Fair Isle, the most southerly of the Shetland Islands.
+It's a 20 minute flight on an 8-seater islander aircraft (the group has to be split into two departures) and we suggest you take an extra small bag with you to leave behind anything you don't need as the capacity for baggage is very limited.
+On arrival we're met and driven to the famous Bird Observatory which was rebuilt a few years ago and which is at the same time has remained both comfortable and relaxed.

 Days 5 & 6

 This morning features a boat trip round the National Nature Reserve of Noss with its dramatic cliffs and its huge seabird colonies.
 It's also probable that we'll see both Common and Grey Seals and there's a possibility of whales as well.
-The operator has an underwater camera which gives an insight into what goes on amongst the kelp and rocks below us.
 It's a very special trip.
 After lunch and a free afternoon we go out to a local restaurant for dinner.

-Today we'll head to the South Mainland, the softer, more agricultural part of the archipelago and wonderful unspoilt beaches and clear blue waters.
-We'll visit the spectacular seabird colonies at Sumburgh Head where we should have some really close views of Puffins at this most accessible site.
+Today we'll head to the South Mainland, the softer, more agricultural part of the archipelago with wonderful unspoilt beaches and clear blue waters.
+We'll visit the spectacular seabird colonies at Sumburgh Head (an RSPB reserve) where we should have some really close views of Puffins at this most accessible site.
 It's worth keeping an eye open for passing cetaceans as well.
-Other highlights of the day will be visits to the fantastic archaeological sites at Jarlshof and Scatness and perhaps a walk across the isthmus which connects St Ninian's Isle to the Mainland.
+Other highlights of the day will be visits to the fantastic archaeological site of Jarlshof and perhaps a walk across the isthmus which connects St Ninian's Isle to the Mainland.
 It was here that Viking treasure was discovered by an inquisitive school boy in the 1950's.
 We return to Lerwick to join the ferry for our sailing to Aberdeen.

 The ferry arrives in Aberdeen at 0700 hours but you can stay on board until 1000 hours if you so wish.